 Beyond Sea View, the road bends to the left and you soon join up with main eastern route, the route in fact that can be taken at the crossroads when coming from behind Koh Mak Resort at Ao Suan Yai.

-Just before the access point to Little Moon Villa in its bay at Ao Khanoun, another small road on the left leads into the forest, which in turn becomes a track and ultimately brings you out on the route to Cinnamon Art Resort.
+Just before the access point to Villa Allure in its bay at Ao Khanoun, you can pick up another small road on the left leads which leads into the forest.
+Thisin turn becomes a track and ultimately brings you out on the route to Cinnamon Art Resort.

 North East Coast – Laem Son and across to Koh Kradat – Koh Mak South and East Coast

-Beyond Little Moon Villa, the ever narrowing path, still just about passable despite the coconut fronds lying all around, heads off into the distance and finally emerges on the completely deserted and utterly beautiful beach at Laem Son.
+Beyond Villa Allure, the ever narrowing path, still just about passable despite the coconut fronds lying all around, heads off into the distance and finally emerges on the beautiful beach at Laem Son.